damienemmerson/ST-Edge-SomfyConnexoon/README.md

 ### 4. Discover and configure Somfy Connexoon

-In the Smartthings app, you can now discover and configure the Somfy Connexoon hub.
+In the Smartthings app, you can now discover the Somfy Connexoon.

 Open the Smartthings app then select ***Add device*** > ***Scan for nearby devices***

 > [!NOTE]
 > Once the Somfy Connexoon has been discovered, it will appear offline until you configure the IP address and Token in the device settings.

 Then, open the discovered device then tap the vertical ellipsis and choose settings.
-Here you can enter the IP address and token for the Connexoon.
+Here you can enter the IP address and Token for the Connexoon.

 > [!IMPORTANT]
 > Get the IP address by pinging `gateway-{pin}.local`.
-For example, `gayeway-1000-2000-3000.local` where 1000-2000-3000 is the Pin recorded on the bottom of the Connexoon.
+For example, `gayeway-1000-2000-3000.local` where 1000-2000-3000 is the PIN recorded on the bottom of the Connexoon.

 > [!TIP]
 > It is not possible to set a static IP for the Connexoon.
-Consider setting an IP address reservation on your router instead so the IP address does not change.
+Consider setting an IP address reservation on your router instead so that the IP address does not change.

 ![Screenshot of Somfy Connexoon device not configured and offline](assets/images/screenshot_connexoon-notconfigured.png)
 ![Screenshot of Somfy Connexoon device settings](assets/images/screenshot_connexoon-settings.png)